thepembeweb/ux-research/README.md

 # UX Research

-> This project showcases UX research into the feasibility of creating digital products aimed at keeping high schoolers engaged during Covid-19 times.
+> This project showcases UX research into the feasibility of creating digital products aimed at keeping high schoolers engaged in their schoolwork at home during Covid-19 times.

 ![](corona-vs-student.jpg)